MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/eventhub-readme.md

 ### Install the package

-Install the Azure Event Hubs client library for Python with pip:
+Install the Azure Event Hubs client library for Python - Version 5.0.1 with pip:

 ```
 $ pip install azure-eventhub